 Carol G. Belk Distinguished Professor in Humanities

 Mark Gibney is the Belk Distinguished Professor at UNC-Asheville.
-He is also a Distinguished Visiting Professor at Lancaster University (UK).
+He is also the Raoul Wallenberg Visiting Chair of Human Rights and Humanitarian Law at the Raoul Wallenberg Institute and the Faculty of Law, Lund University (Sweden), and a Distinguished Visiting Professor at Lancaster University (UK).
 Professor Gibney has taught at Purdue University, the University of Copenhagen, Lund University (Sweden) and the University of Bergen (Norway).
 He is presently a consultant at the Peace Research Institute of Oslo (PRIO), Center for the Study of Civil War; and a member of the Economic and Social Rights Group (ESRG), Human Rights Center at the University of Connecticut.

 Since 1984, Gibney has directed the Political Terror Scale (PTS), which measures levels of physical integrity violations in more than 185 countries (www.politicalterrorscale.org).
 Professor Gibney is also one of the founding members of the Extraterritorial Obligations (ETO) Human Rights Consortium, which in November 2011 produced the Maastricht Principles on Extraterritorial Obligations of States in the area of Economic, Social and Cultural Rights (www.etoconsortium.org).
 His webpage www.WatchingHumanRights.org is devoted to reviewing and analyzing human rights film.